Ca11me1ce/City-Energy-Analysis-in-the-USA/buildings_and_industry/README.txt

-## This is the README.txt for buildings_and_industry folder structure.
+The first part is the README.txt for buildings_and_industry folder structure.
+The second part is the details of the data in this folder.

 Folder Structure:
 ../buildings_and_industry/